 - Our fund range also caters for different tax environments, with funds available for tax-exempt investors, tax-paying investors and those investors who are able to take advantage of franking credit refunds.
 Investment strategies recognise the differing tax outcomes that may result from different asset classes.

-- Funds SA utilises the services of Willis Towers Watson to assist with the development and review of the multi-sector fund asset allocations.
+- Funds SA utilises the services of JANA to assist with the development and review of the multi-sector fund asset allocations.

 - Fund managers are appointed to manage specific assets within Funds SA's asset classes.
 Managers are continually monitored to make sure the investment approach and performance outcomes match the agreed investment objectives and guidelines.

 - To assist in the appointment and review of each fund manager and sector strategy, Funds SA seeks independent advice.
 In most instances, this leads to information and advice being given to the Funds SA Board on Management recommendations.
-The consulting services of Willis Towers Watson, Quentin Ayers and other external consultants are used for this purpose.
+The consulting services of JANA, Quentin Ayers and other external consultants are used for this purpose.